haiku/haiku/docs/develop/file_systems/overview.rst

 ..........

 As a second step, it's possible to use the filesystem as part of a running system, while still running it in userland.
-This allows use of Debugger, memory protection, and in general any kind of userland debugging or tracing tool.
-When the filesystem crashes, it does not bring down the whole system.
+This allows the use of Debugger, memory protection, and in general any kind of userland debugging or tracing tool.
+Moreover, the system and kernel can survive an userland filesystem crash, reducing the risk of corrupting data or losing work.

-Userlandfs can run the filesystem code using the same interface as the kernel, therefore, once everything is working with userlandfs, running the filesystem as kernel code is usually quite easy (and provides a performance boost)
+Userlandfs can run the filesystem code using the same interface as the kernel, therefore, once everything is working with userlandfs, running the filesystem as kernel code is usually quite easy (and provides a performance boost).

 See more here: :ref:`Userland FS Page`